 We seek volunteers for the following opportunities:

-- Event Staff: Help guests find their seats at a Think & Drink or help with registration at other events and programs on an as-needed basis.
+- Event Staff: Help guests find their seats at Consider This or help with registration at other events and programs on an as-needed basis.

 Locations: often in Portland, but occasionally statewide